ChamiLamelas/Cpp_Review/README.md

 * To set up intellisense and more go to View > Command Palette > C/C++: Edit Configurations (UI).
   * This adds the c_cpp_properties.json configuration file.
 * Can also add to args the ability to statically link dependencies when compiling an executable.
 This is done by adding "-static".
 This allows for copying over the executable to be run on other Windows machines without having to copy dependencies represented via dynamic link libraries (DLL).
-  * See [this post](https://stackoverflow.com/a/26107550) on the difference in these two types of linking.
+  * See [this post](https://stackoverflow.com/a/26107550) and [this one](https://stackoverflow.com/a/311889) on the difference in these two types of linking.

 ## Building and Running C++ Program